 EasySPF engine uses DMARC aggregated reports to detect a new sending source.
-We have a trusted configuration instructions' data about ~1070 email service providers.
-Based on that data and IP addresses as well, the smart engine automatically detects the provider and updates the SPF record to authorize new sending source.
-Sometimes it asks you to confirm the new source, as some of sources can be identifed as "grey" and require user's knowledge and interaction.
+We have trusted configuration instructions' data about ~1070 email service providers.
+Based on that data and IP addresses as well, the smart engine automatically detects the provider and updates the SPF record to authorize a sending source.
+Sometimes it asks you to confirm the new source, as some of the sources can be identified as "grey" and require user's knowledge and interaction.

 causing "permerror" result by optimizing your SPF record